 You can select how long you want the ban to be in place, and specify exceptions to the ban if you will allow a gas stove or any other options in the list.
 If you want to include additional instructions, write them in the text box.

 Please note: If you have a fire ban currently enforced, you must disable it before you are able to set up a new one with your updated preferences.

 When you first turn on the fire ban, emails will automatically be sent to Hipcampers with an upcoming booking at your property within the date range you selected to let them know about the change.
 An email will also be sent to those campers already at your property if you turn on the fire ban for any of the dates of their trip.

 If this new information makes the Hipcamper want to cancel their booking, then it will be canceled in line with the Host’s selected cancellation policy.

 We'll email you when the ban is about to expire if you need to enable it again.
 You can always visit your listing and turn off the ban before it is over if conditions change.
-Hipcampers will then receive another email stating that the ban has been lifted but that they should still keep fire safety top of mind on any outdoors trip.
+Hipcampers will then receive another email stating that the ban has been lifted but that they should still keep fire safety top of mind on any outdoor trip.

 National Weather Service Integration

-We have also built an integration with the National Weather Service to help Hipcamp Hosts in the United States get an extra alert for when they may want to enable their fire ban.
+Currently, for U.S. Hosts, we have also built an integration with the National Weather Service to help Hipcamp Hosts in the United States get an extra alert for when they may want to enable their fire ban.

 We pull data from the National Weather Service (NWS) API that relates to real-time fire weather watch alerts and red flag warnings.
-We send this information to Hosts who have properties in the affected areas, and urge them to take action to keep their communities and Hipcampers safe by turning on their fire ban.
+We send this information to Hosts who have properties in the affected areas and urge them to take action to keep their communities and Hipcampers safe by turning on their fire ban.

-The below journal posts and printable sign can be helpful additional resources on fire safety.
+The below journal posts and the printable sign can be helpful additional resources on fire safety.
 Thanks for your partnership in making sure that Hipcampers are always fire safe!